papa-whisky/connect-x/README.md

   * Style game page (game board, score board, turn and timer info).
   * Have player's token hover over column they are about to click.
   * Make turn timer red when 5 or less seconds remain.
+  * Simple border on tokens.
 5. Animations.
   * Implement options screen heading as a splash screen.
   * Animate transition between options screen and game screen.
   * Animate tokens dropping into columns.
-  * TODO: Simple border on tokens.
 6. Bugs.
   * ~~Check whether board is full with no winner (aka drawn game).~~
   * ~~Input min/max not working.~~